Why have a Touchless Restroom?…..

 So, where lies the problem?

 Even though a touchscreen fixture provides bathroom users with a convenient feedback method, many screens are dirty and unhygienic.
-After all, they have been contact with many people each day, (user and employee).
+After all, they have been in contact with many people each day, (user and employee).
 This means they accumulate germs from everyone.

 Most of the bacteria found on surfaces in public areas originate from people’s intestines, gut, nose, mouth, throat, and feces.
 Specifically resulting from poor hygiene practices or just not washing hands after using the restroom.
 In a 2018 study, Insurance Quotes found an average of 253,857 colony-forming units per square inch of bacteria on airport check-in screens.
 So reviewing the data, no wonder there is a spread of bacteria.

-Accordingly, touchscreens are an incredible technology, but with technology comes new responsibility- especially in an era of Covid-19.
+Accordingly, touchscreens are an incredible technology, but with this technology comes new responsibility- especially in an era of Covid-19.